GibranDelgado/Global-socieconomic-and-demographic-insights/README.md

 ## About the use
 Execute the "Main.py" script.
 This going to create a new folder "Resulting files" with the excel files required to recreate the dashboard.

-`Take in consideration that code are processing thousands of registers, so maybe the execution time can reach around the 9 minutes.`
+`Take in consideration that code are processing thousands of registers, so maybe the execution time can reach the 9 minutes.`

 ## Dashboard